This is a simple guide to how GPS vehicle tracking works (in layman terms). We hope you find it useful.

 A specific satellite system for tracking was developed by the US military to monitor troops and military activities.
 Later on it was adapted for civilian use.
 This system is called GPS – which stands for “Global Positioning System“.

 Most people have heard of GPS and if not, they would certainly be using GPS technology in their smart phones.

-Currently, the GPS system includes over 30 satellites that are orbiting the Earth that send signals to our electronic devices on the ground – including our GPS navigation devices like TomTom, smart phones (Android, Apple, etc) and even to GPS vehicle tracking devices.
-Really any device that has a GPS receiver.
+Currently, the GPS system includes over 30 satellites that are orbiting the Earth that send signals to the ground.
+The position on Earth can be determined with any device containing a GPS receiver – including navigation devices like TomTom, smart phones (Android, Apple, etc) and GPS vehicle tracking devices.

-The devices run software (apps) or firmware to provide navigation, tracking, etc.
+These devices run software (apps) or firmware to provide navigation, directional information, tracking, etc.

-To get the most accurate location, the GPS receiver must have at least three satellite signals (see diagram above).
+To get the ground location, the GPS receiver must have access to at least three satellite signals (see diagram above).
 The same requirement is also true for vehicle tracking using GPS technology.